Certified Symbolic Finite Transducers: Formalization and Applications to String Analysis: Introduction

 In the refinement level, we implemented transition labels using an interval-based representation to examplify the refinement process.
 The formalization of interval algebra provides efficient set-theoretic operations—including membership checking, intersection, and difference computations—facilitating the refinement of transition labels from abstract sets to concrete intervals.
 Furthermore, leveraging the data refinement framework \cite{DBLP:conf/itp/Lammich13} in Isabelle/HOL, we store states and transitions using sophisticated data structures such as hashmaps and red-black trees, ensuring efficient automata manipulation.

-To evaluate the effectiveness and efficiency of our formalization, we developed a string solver compliant with SMT-LIB language \cite{smtlib}, focusing particularly on replacement operations.
-We evaluated our implementation using a set of benchmarks from the SMT-LIB repository \cite{smtlib_benchmarks}.
+To evaluate the effectiveness and efficiency of our formalization, we provide two applications: (1) analysis of the web application sanitizers for html, css, json, and javascript which are used for preventing XSS attacks, and (2) string solving handling equality, concatenation, regular constraints, and more importantly the string replaceall operator, which has been argued to be indispensable for analysis of XSS \cite{DBLP:conf/popl/LinB16,Kern,Berkeley-JavaScript,systematic-transduction,uss/HooimeijerLMSV11}.
 The experimental results demonstrate that our formalization achieves computational efficiency in constraint-solving scenarios.

-In summary, our formalization makes the following contributions: \begin{enumerate} \item We present the first formalization of symbolic finite transducers in Isabelle/HOL proof assistant. \item We leverage the refinement framework to create an extensible SFT formalization that is capable of accommodates various boolean algebras, ensuring adaptability to future transition label developments. \item We develop an interval algebra with efficient set-theoretic operations, enabling refinement of transition labels from abstract sets to concrete intervals. \item We demonstrate the practical utility of our formalization through its application to string constraint solving, specifically in modeling replacement operations with verified correctness guarantees. \end{enumerate}
+In summary, our formalization makes the following contributions: \begin{enumerate} \item We present the first formalization of symbolic finite transducers in Isabelle/HOL.
+We prove the correctness of key operations of SFTs and symbolic SFAs, such as the product operation between SFTs and SFAs. \item We leverage the refinement framework to develop an extensible and efficient SFT implementation capable of supporting diverse Boolean algebras, ensuring adaptability to future transition label representations.
+The correctness of the refined, efficient implementation is proved via structural isomorphism between refinement layers. \item We develop a certified interval algebra with verified set-theoretic operations, enabling refinement of transition labels from abstract sets to concrete intervals. \item We demonstrate the practical utility of our formalization by applying it to sanitizer analysis and integrating our formalized SFT into the verified forward-propagation string solver CertiStr \cite{cpp/KanLRS22}.
+This integration extends CertiStr from supporting only simple concatenation and regular constraints to handling more sophisticated string replacement operations. \end{enumerate}

-The remainder of this paper is organized as follows: Section \ref{sec:formalization} introduces the formalization of symbolic finite transducers.
-Section \ref{sec:product-operation} presents the product operation at the abstract level.
-Section \ref{sec_alg_refinement} details the algorithmic refinement of the product operation.
-Section \ref{sec-app-str-solver} demonstrates the application to string constraint solving.
+\paragraph{Organization.} The remainder of this paper is organized as follows: Section \ref{sec:motivation} provides concrete motivating examples.
+Section \ref{sec:sft} introduces the definition of symbolic finite transducers and their product operations.
+Section \ref{sec:formalization} presents our formalization of SFTs in Isabelle/HOL.
+Section \ref{sec:application} demonstrates applications to sanitizer analysis and string constraint solving.
 Section \ref{sec:related-work} discusses related work.
-Section \ref{sec:conclusion} concludes with future directions.
+Section \ref{sec:conclusion} concludes and outlines future directions.